SH801/haselwimmer/TESTREADME.md

 ### Output \ Describe errors in output
-If this box is ticked, meaningful text will be output ("EXPIRED" or "EMPTY") in the event the card has expired or no card information can be found (assuming "Output ID if empty" is off and the fallback URL returns nothing).
+If this box is ticked, meaningful text will be output ("EXPIRED" or "EMPTY") in the event the card has expired or no card information can be retrieved (assuming "Output ID if empty" is off and the fallback web service returns nothing).

 ### Output \ Add delimiter
 If this box is ticked, a sequence of text delimiters will be inserted after